AccuWeather: Products and services

-AccuWeather provides forecasting services to individual consumers, and performs weather-related predictive analytical services for businesses including Bloomberg Television and United Stations Radio Networks (previously through Westwood One until 2009).
-It produces local weather videos each day for use on their own website, on the Local AccuWeather Network, on wired Internet, and on mobile application and websites.
+AccuWeather provides forecasting services to individual consumers, and performs weather-related predictive analytical services for businesses, including Bloomberg Television and United Stations Radio Networks (previously through Westwood One until 2009).
+It produces local weather videos each day for use on its own website, on the Local AccuWeather Network, on wired Internet, and on its mobile application and websites.
 The mobile application has minute-by-minute forecasts and also collects crowd-sourced weather observations.
 The company is also active in the areas of convergence and digital signage.
 They have added a user-contributed video section to their photo gallery.

 In 2015, AccuWeather entered into a joint venture with the Chinese company Huafeng Media Group, receiving the sole rights to deliver forecasts made by the China Meteorological Administration, a government agency that controls Huafeng.

+In 2025, AccuWeather signed a partnership with Perplexity to integrate its weather forecasts and data into Perplexity's AI-powered search platform.

+In 2026, AccuWeather integrated with ChatGPT as part of OpenAI's third-party app ecosystem, allowing access to weather information within the chat interface.
+The integration enabled the retrieval of real-time weather data, including precipitation estimates, air quality information, and weather alerts for specified locations.

+AccuWeather provides localized hourly and daily UV Index forecasts.
+AccuWeather Chief Meteorologist Jonathan Porter said that the UV Index is intended as a public health tool rather than a guide for tanning.
+In 2026, The Skin Cancer Foundation incorporated AccuWeather's UV Index into its public education initiatives on sun protection.
+AccuWeather also provides UV index readings to the nearest tenth.

 Personalities

 AccuWeather's broadcast meteorologist Jim Kosek attracted attention in 2010 due to what the company described as his "all-out, manic style" announcements, including a blizzard forecast that became known as "snowmaggedon".
 AccuWeather's Chief Meteorologist is Jonathan Porter.
-Elliot Abrams retired from AccuWeather in 2019 after working at AccuWeather for more than 50 years.
+Elliot Abrams retired from AccuWeather in 2019 after more than 50 years with the company.

 The Local AccuWeather Channel

 On-air with a behind-the-scenes view of the production.

 Starting in 2005, AccuWeather offered The Local AccuWeather Channel as a digital subchannel to television stations.
-By 2021, the service had been quietly discontinued.
+In 2021, AccuWeather launched its video streaming service AccuWeatherNOW, which provides 24-hour weather programming.
 AccuWeather continues to provide local weather content to noncommercial Milwaukee PBS station WMVT-DT3 under a separate agreement.

+MS NOW, CNBC broadcast

+In 2025, AccuWeather entered a distribution agreement with Versant Media to make AccuWeather forecasts available on CNBC and MS NOW.